 Kollita Gorges, i.e. Twin Ravines are located nearby the picturesque village Argyroupolis, about 22km southwest of Rethymnon city.
-They are named so, as they consist of two parallel canyons that end near Kato Poros settlement.
+They are named so, as they consist of two parallel canyons that end near Kato Poros settlement and they are both part of the E4 European trail.
 Here we refer to the easternmost gorge of Moundros.

 The first canyon on the east is called Moudriano Gorge, while the west gorge is Kato Poros Gorge, mostly known as the main Kollita Gorge or Vilandredo.
 Hiking in the gorges is ideal for non-expert walkers as it is very easy and the beauty is amazing.
 Indeed, it is appropriate for groups of friends, who can park their car in Argyroupoli, walk in Moundriano canyon and then walk back through the second Kollita Gorge.